GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 b.) __Vulnerability indicators:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the vulnerability-indicator.
 All columns that are not included in the calculation must start with the expression "ADM..."./

-c) __Coping Capacity indicators:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the coping-indicator.
+c) __Coping Capacity indicators [optional]:__ A "csv"-file containing a mandatory column "ADM_PCODE" with the P_codes of the administrative boundaries and all columns that are included in the calculation of the coping-indicator.
 All columns that are not included in the calculation must start with the expression "ADM...".

 ```{figure} /fig/mada_coping.png